A. Joshua Wand, Ph.D

 Philadelphia, PA 19104

-Another major effort in the Wand lab is also committed to continuing improvement and development of novel NMR techniques.
-They have recently focused on high pressure NMR to probe the protein ensemble, sparse sampling methods for rapid and sensitivity-optimized data collection, NMR relaxation methods to measure conformational dynamics throughout the protein and a novel method to approach large soluble, unstable and membrane proteins by solution NMR methods.
+The Wand lab is also committed to continuing improvement and development of novel NMR techniques.
+They have recently focused on high pressure NMR to probe the protein ensemble, NMR relaxation methods to measure conformational dynamics throughout the protein and a novel method to approach large soluble, unstable and membrane proteins by solution NMR methods.
 The latter approach involves the use of reverse micelle encapsulation to provide a protective environment for proteins to allow them to be dissolved in low viscosity fluids such as liquid ethane.
 The initial idea was to use the low viscosity of ethane to overcome the slow tumbling problem for solution NMR spectroscopy presented by large protein in water.
-Applications have since been expanded to studies of proteins of marginal stability by employing the confined space of the reverse micelle, suppression of protein aggregation to allow study of intermediates of aggregation such as occur in amyloid formation, and studies of both integral and peripherally anchored membrane proteins.
-Most recently, they have employed some special properties of reverse micelle to overcome barriers to characterizing the dynamical character of the protein hydration layer and its influence on protein dynamics.
-The hydration shell of proteins is found to be remarkably heterogeneously dynamic with a clustering of dynamical character apparent.
-Even more exciting is an apparent correlation of the clustering of the motional character of hydration water with functional surfaces of the protein.
-Related to this is the coupling of the motion of hydration water with the motions of the protein.
+Applications have since been expanded to studies of proteins of marginal stability by employing the confined space of the reverse micelle, suppression of protein aggregation to allow study of intermediates of aggregation such as occur in amyloid formation, and studies of membrane proteins.
+Most recently, this approach is being utilized to screen fragement libraries for low affinity but high quality “hits” to elaborate to lead molecules for subsequent development of pharmaceuticals.